 We all have areas to improve; it is normal, human, and okay.
 I struggle with #4 and #6 the most.
 I’m conscious of that and I work on it.

-I created this list to help you notice which personal traits might be holding you back.
+I created this list to help you notice which personal traits might be holding you back from manifesting your desires.
 Acknowledge what you need to work on, if anything, and move on happily with your dreams.

 Do you feel you have done it all, followed every step, and you are still not manifesting what you want?

 This post will help you uncover 10 ways you might be sabotaging your own manifesting.